 - Click on Disk Management

 - Check the Disk number associate with drive

-However, due to the technical limitation, the disk drive number shown in Computer Management (as above) or Device Manager may not reflect the actual channel number.
-You might require to set the value and reboot the system and verify that appropriate port is set correctly.
+However, due to the technical limitation, the disk drive number is shown in Computer Management (as above) or Device Manager may not reflect the actual channel number.
+You might require to set the value and reboot the system and verify that the appropriate port is set correctly.
 Simple you have to follow the trial and error pattern.
 Setting the channels up to two (0 and 1) are sufficient in maximum cases.

 Now reboot your computer and hooray!!
 Your internal drive will not show in “Safely remove hardware”.
-Even though you still facing above problem, then reveal it in the comments.
+Even though you still facing the above problem, then reveal it in the comments.
 We will give our best.